davwheat/GCSE-Revision-Website/src/articles/subjects/english/english-literature/an-inspector-calls/characters/inspector-goole.md

 - The Inspector stands outside the class system making him a outsider in the play.
 - But he doesn't take a neutral position, he is on Eva/Daisy's side and tells the Birlings exactly what he thinks of them.
 - Priestley's own views are reflected in the opinions and actions of the Inspector.
-You could say that the Inspector is Priestley's "_mouthpiece_".
+You could say that the Inspector is Priestley's socialist mouthpiece.
 - This is most apparent in the Inspectors final speech as the speech is aimed at the Birlings but could also apply to the audience.
 - The play has a strong message about looking out for one another and the Inspector is the one delivering this message